nmarks99/pvtui/README.md

 PVTUI is a library for creating terminal/text based user interfaces for EPICS built on [FTXUI](https://github.com/ArthurSonzogni/FTXUI) and [pvAccessCPP](https://github.com/epics-base/pvAccessCPP).

-Various ready-to-use applications are included in this respository.
-The source code for the following displays are located in the apps/ directory:
+There are several ready-to-use applications included in this respository:
-- asyn record
 - motor record
 - calcout record
+- asyn record
 - APS storage ring status

 ## Installation